How provisioning works in MCP Manager

 - SCIM takes precedence.
 An administrator can still add a user to a SCIM-managed team manually — useful for granting immediate access — but the next push from your IdP reconciles membership to what the IdP says.
 Manual additions that the IdP does not reflect are overwritten on sync; team memberships an administrator created outside of SCIM (on teams not driven by a mapped group) are left untouched.

 - Deactivation is a soft deactivation.
-When your IdP deactivates a user (or sends a delete), MCP Manager marks the account inactive and ends its workspace membership, but retains the record so a later reactivation or re-hire restores it cleanly.
-Re-activating the user in your IdP brings the account back and re-applies their group-derived team membership.
+When your IdP deactivates a user (or sends a delete), MCP Manager marks the account inactive and ends its workspace membership — but retains the user record so your audit history stays intact: every logged action keeps pointing at the real person who performed it, even after they leave.
+Re-activating the user in your IdP restores the account and re-applies their group-derived team membership.

 - Deprovisioning is scoped to your managed domain.
 SCIM only manages the users your IdP provisions.
 Accounts that were added by other means — for example, a user on a different email domain, or a manually created account — are not deactivated by SCIM.
 Remove those manually if you no longer want them.